programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 Make sure any Markdown cheatsheets you look at are for the "[kramdown](http://kramdown.gettalong.org/quickref.html)" flavor of Markdown, which is what GitHub Page (where we'll be hosting our website) supports.
 There are [various "flavors" of Markdown](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors) that have subtle differences in what various symbols do, but for the most part frequently used symbols like those that create heading formatting are the same (so you're actually probably okay using a markdown cheatsheet that doesn't specify it's kramdown, but if you're getting errors on your site using symbols that aren't included in kramdown might be why).

-Save as filename.md

-### Templates
+### [Templates]

 Header material, link to example blog post file on GitHub?

+File name serves as /URL

+default.html for basics that stay across site (e.g. logo, main menu, footer material)

 Posts

 Pages

+Save as filename.md

+To create further posts or pages, duplicate these first examples (remember to change not just the content inside the post or page, but also the file name for the new file!)

-## Hosting on GitHub Pages
+## [Hosting on GitHub Pages]

 1. Open the GitHub for Desktop app.
-Click the + icon in the top left corner, and click on the "Create" option along the top of the box that appears (if "Create" isn't already selected").
+Click the + icon in the top left corner, and click on the "Add" option along the top of the box that appears (if "Add" isn't already selected").

-2. Fill in the "Name" field with what you'd like to call the site.

-3. The "Local Path" field will automatically populate with a possible place to store your site's files, but you can change this if desired by typing in something else, or using the "Choose…" button to navigate to the folder where you'd like to store the site on your computer.

-4. Click "Create Repository" when done.
-You'll now see the name of your new repository (aka directory/folder of files running your website) in the left sidebar

-   [screenshot 5]

-5. Back to the command line!

-6. cd /Users/DrJekyll/GitHub/JekyllDemo

-   You'll need to enter the directory path to your site repository, which was created in Step 3 of this section.
-If you don't remember it, just right-click on the name of the repository in the left sidebar of the GitHub for Desktop app, then choose "Open in Finder" in the dropdown to locate the folder; right-click .
+2. ​

 Tip: you'll be accessing various files in your repository… [drag to Finder left sidebar for quick access]